DiksySingh/exceltoMongodb/README.md

 # exceltoMongodb
-Inserting the data into the MongoDB database by uploading excel.
+Inserting data into MongoDB database by uploading excel with the help of multer and xlsx npm package.